-In a statement, FTX assured that filing for bankruptcy is the appropriate measure to manage the company’s assets and protect the interests of its shareholders.
-Within hours, FTX users withdrew about 6 billion dollars.
-The truth is that this situation not only affects FTX clients, but also has an impact on the personal wealth of this Massachusetts Institute of Technology (MIT) graduate.
+In a statement, FTX assured that filing for bankruptcy was the appropriate measure to manage the company’s assets and protect the interests of its shareholders.
+Within hours, FTX users withdrew about $6 billion, with around a million unable to withdraw their investments.

 Search for solutions failed